Skip to Main Content

 What we like

-Can change your due date: If you need to adjust the payment due date on your online personal loans through LendingClub, you can.
-The bank even gives you the option of making a one-time date change for your upcoming payment, or permanently changing your date.
+• Can change your due date: If you need to adjust the payment due date on your online personal loans through LendingClub, you can.
+You can make a one-time date change for your upcoming payment, or permanently change your date.

 What we don't like

-Origination fee: LendingClub charges an origination fee of 3 to 6 percent of the loan amount.
-Many lenders don’t charge this fee.
+• Origination fee: LendingClub charges an origination fee of 3.00 to 8.00 percent of the loan amount.

 How to contact LendingClub